firefly4268/puppetlabs-rabbitmq/README.md

 ####`auth_backends`

 An array specifying authorization/authentication backend to use.
-Defaults to [rabbit_auth_backend_internal], and if using LDAP defaults to [rabbit_auth_backend_internal, rabbit_auth_backend_ldap].
+Syntax: sngle quotes should be placed around array entries, ex. ['{foo, baz}', 'baz'] Defaults to [rabbit_auth_backend_internal], and if using LDAP defaults to [rabbit_auth_backend_internal, rabbit_auth_backend_ldap].

 ####`cluster_node_type`